 I will show the existence of particular type II blow-up solutions and their quantitative information for some nonlinear parabolic equations in order to classify all the possible blow-up solutions.
-As for the Fujita equation, I have constructed some type II blow-up solutions whose mechanisms are different from ones in the literature [1,9].
+As for the Fujita equation, I have constructed some type II blow-up solutions whose mechanisms are different from ones in the literature [1,2].
 Due to this, a major open problem on classification of radial blow-up solutions was solved.
 The next goal in this direction is:

-- Establishing refined classification results of blow-up solutions for the Fujita equation - Extending the classification result to cover the range of nonlinerity - Application of the technique developed for the Fujita equation to number of related problems.
+- Establishing refined asymptotics near singularity of general radial blow-up solutions for the Fujita equation - Extending the classification result to cover the range of the Joseph-Lundgren nonlinerity - Application of the technique and results developed for the Fujita equation to a number of related nonlinear problems.

 This last issue includes, in particular, harmonic map heat flow and Keller-Segel chemotaxis model.
-Related results are expected, though a number of technical difficulties will appear due to the complexity of those equations.
-I have already obtained some formal computations that support this idea.
+Related results are expected, though we expect onset of a number of technical difficulties due to the strong nonlinearity of those equations.
+I have already obtained some results that support this idea.
+In particular, I have already obtained a companion paper [10] on harmonic map heat flow as a continuation of the previous work [3].
+The paper [10] has been accepted for publication in the journal "Nonlinearity", which is a prestigious journal on nonlinear mathematics.
+The next goal is to classify all the radial blow-up solutions in terms of blow-up rate.
 After obtaining the expected classification results, I suspect that each model displays different phenomena in, for instance, generic blow-up patterns or stability properties of blow-up mechanisms.